gattaca-com/based-op/docs/docs/architecture/p2p.md

 struct FragV0 {
     /// Block in which this frag will be included
     block_number: u64,
     /// Index of this frag.
-Frags need to be applied sequentially by index, up to [`SealV0::total_frags`]
+Frags need to be applied sequentially by index
     seq: u64,
     /// Whether this is the last frag in the sequence
     is_last: bool,